creisch/creisch.github.io/_posts/2022-07-06-NonlinearDiffusionNijmegen.md

 ---
 layout: post
 excerpt: "Influence of chemotactic effects on chronic inflammations"
-title: "Oral presentation in workshop Nonlinear diffusion equations and Applications in Biology, University of Nijmegen, the Netherlands"
+title: "Talk during workshop Nonlinear diffusion equations and Applications in Biology, University of Nijmegen, the Netherlands"
 tags: [presentation]
 category: presentation
 ---